danbz/aesthetic-programming/source/5-ObjectOrientation/Readme.md

 ## Notes:
 [^Fazi]: Fazi, M Beatrice and Fuller, Matthew (2016) Computational aesthetics.
 In: Paul, Christiane (ed.) *A companion to digital art*.
 Wiley Blackwell, Hoboken, NJ, pp. 281-296.
 ISBN 9781118475201

+[^francis]: See the interview of Francis Lam in 2012 here: https://www.design-china.org/post/35833433475/francis-lam

+[^App]: *ToFu Go!* is freely available on the App store for iphone and iPad, see: https://apps.apple.com/us/app/tofu-go/id441704812

 ---